Thirsty? Raise a glass with these 6 South Devon breweries10 May 2022

-The beer just happens to be fantastic too.
+The beer at this Devon brewery just happens to be fantastic too.
 Try one of its "White Label" experimental brews if you're feeling adventurous.
 Or taste a drop of history with the Totnes Stout – the New Lion's take on a famous recipe by Totnes's original, 19th-century Lion Brewery.

 You'll find the taproom in Dartington village, located just outside the quirky town of Totnes.
-There's a bottle shop on site too, in case you fancy takeaway.
+There's a bottle shop on site too, in case you fancy a Devon brewery takeaway.

-If you, like us, find this sort of thing deeply fascinating, then why not take a tour of the brewery?
+If you, like us, find this sort of thing deeply fascinating, then why not take a tour of this Devon brewery?
 You'll spend 90 fact-filled minutes exploring the brewhouse and enjoy a few samples of Salcombe's award-winning ale along the way.